 While you might associate cheap décor sites like IKEA and Wayfair with furnishing your first apartment, they have so much more to offer than futons and folding tables.
-No matter your budget, it's worth taking the time to peruse a few websites that offer affordable pieces that look far more expensive than they are—just like these.
+No matter your budget, it's worth taking the time to peruse a few websites that offer affordable pieces that look far more expensive than they are.

 Whether you're decorating your space from scratch or just looking to purchase a few items to spruce up your home without breaking the bank, there are a plethora of affordable online retailers and brands to shop.
 From well-known brands to lesser-known retailers, the world wide web is brimming with chic, affordable home décor—you just have to know where to look.

 If you're ready to give your home a cost-effective refresh, all it takes is a few clicks of the mouse.
 Ahead, discover 10 cheap décor sites to help you decorate your space in style (and on a budget).

 Perhaps the most well-known destination for cheap décor, IKEA has a wealth of offerings at reasonable prices.
 Although they're budget-friendly, they're still stylish and able to fit into any existing décor.
 You can expect to find minimalistic Scandinavian home accessories and decorative objects perfect for adding personal touches to any home—whether it's your first apartment or your family home.

 Target's in-house brands are a treasure trove of affordable home décor.
 Turn to Project 62, Threshold, and Opalhouse to decorate your space with unique, trendy pieces that won't cost you a fortune.
 From mid-century modern touches to eclectic objects, the retail giant has it all.

 If you think H&M is just for clothes, think again.
 Online, you can shop cheap home décor that's just as stylish as the European brand's fashion offerings.
 Think throw pillows, decorative vases, kitchen essentials, bedding, and just about everything in between.